martinohanlon/exploring-space-with-minecraft/worksheet3.md

 # Capturing data from the Sense HAT

-While the Sense HATs are on the ISS, Tim Peake will be running the SpaceCRAFT data capture program.
-This will create a file of data from all of its sensors, and this file will eventually be sent back to Earth, allowing you to see what conditions are like on the ISS.
+While the Sense HATs were on the ISS, Tim Peake ran the SpaceCRAFT data capture program for a week.
+This created a [file of data](data/SpaceCRAFT_20160209_104426.csv) from all of its sensors, and this file was sent back to Earth, allowing you to see what conditions were like on the ISS.

 You can use your Raspberry Pi and Sense HAT in the same way to capture data about your environment, whether that's in your home, classroom or anywhere else you can find to set it up.